igrishaev/teleward/README.md

 - This is Clojure, so you have REPL!
 During development, you call Telegram API directly from REPL and see what's going on.
-- Can be delivered either as a Jar file or a binary file (Graal).
+- The bot can be delivered either as a Jar file or a binary file (with Graal).
-- When Graal-compiled, needs no requirements (no Java SDK, etc).
+- When Graal-compiled, needs no requirements (Java SDK, etc).
 The binary size is about 30 Mb.
 - At the moment, supports only long polling strategy to obtain messages.
 The webhook is to be done soon.
 - Keeps all the state in memory and thus doesn't need any kind of a database.
-The only exception is the current offset value which is tracked via a file.
+The only exception is the current offset value which is tracked in a file.
 - Supports English and Russian languages.
 - Two captcha styles: normal "1 + 2" and Lisp captcha "(+ 1 2)".
-- The `+`, `-`, and `*` operators are corresponding Unicode characters which
+- The `+`, `-`, and `*` operators are corresponding Unicode characters that
-  prevents captcha from naive evaluation.
+  prevent captcha from naive evaluation.

 ## Algorithm

 The bot listens for all the messages in a group.
-One a new pack of messages arrives, the bot applies the following procedure to each message:
+Once a new pack of messages arrives, the bot applies the following procedure to each message:

 - Mark new members as locked.